Apple TV (streaming service): 2022

 In January 2022, Apple ordered to series a television continuation of the MonsterVerse produced by Legendary Entertainment.
 The series will see Godzilla and other various creatures appear.
 The same month, producer Kevin J. Walsh signed a multi-year deal to produce film and television for the streamer.

+2023

+In October 2023, the partnership between Skydance Animation and Apple ended, with Skydance continuing the live-action feature film partnership signed in 2022.
+The Search for WondLa, an animated series based on the book series by Tony DiTerlizzi, would still debut on Apple TV+ while films such as Spellbound would be moved to Netflix.

+On October 19, 2023, shortly before filming was set to start on season 3 of The Problem with Jon Stewart, it was announced that the show was cancelled due to creative differences between Stewart and Apple.
+Stewart told The New York Times that Apple pushed back on episodes about China and artificial intelligence.

+Apple TV+ released its first movie in theaters, Killers of the Flower Moon.
+Apple has said that its primary goal in releasing the film is to attract more subscribers, not to do well at the box office, but it brought in $145 million.
+Apple TV+ also released another movie, Napoleon.
+Apple is seemingly pleased with its box-office returns, which reached $221 million and nearly made back its budget.
+It is apparent that Apple is attempting to compete with movie production companies.

 Professional sports

-In March 2022, Apple announced that they would air Friday Night Baseball, a weekly doubleheader of Major League Baseball games with live pre- and postgame shows on Apple TV+ in the United States, Canada, Australia, Brazil, Japan, Mexico, Puerto Rico, South Korea, and the United Kingdom starting in the 2022 Major League Baseball season.
+In March 2022, Apple announced that it would air Friday Night Baseball, a weekly doubleheader of Major League Baseball (MLB) games with live pre- and postgame shows on Apple TV+ in the United States, Canada, Australia, Brazil, Japan, Mexico, Puerto Rico, South Korea, and the United Kingdom starting in the 2022 Major League Baseball season.

-In June 2022, Major League Soccer announced that Apple had acquired the global streaming rights to the league beginning in the 2023 season.
-All regular season and playoff matches will stream on MLS Season Pass, a subscription offering separate from Apple TV+.
-A package of games throughout the season will stream at no additional charge for Apple TV+ subscribers, and they will be able to receive a discount on MLS Season Pass.
+In June 2022, Major League Soccer (MLS) announced that Apple had acquired the global streaming rights to the league beginning in the 2023 season.
+All regular season and playoff matches are streamed on MLS Season Pass, a subscription offering separate from the Apple TV subscription.
+Apple TV subscribers can watch select games at no additional charge, and receive a discount on the MLS Season Pass.

+In October 2025, it was announced that Apple had acquired the U.S. rights to Formula One beginning in the 2026 season under a five-year agreement.
+All Grands Prix will stream exclusively for Apple TV subscribers, with practice sessions and selected events streaming for free.